marinapts/postit/readme.md

 # Post-it React Application

-A simple react application, where the user can create, modify and delete postits.
+A React application where the user can create, modify and delete postits.

 ## Getting Started

+Tools used:

 * **Webpack** for bundling files and compiling
 * **Materialize** framework for styling
 * **Gulp** for css files bundling and webpack initialization
-* **Karma** for testing

 ## Run

     npm install OR yarn

-    npm test
+    gulp

+Initialize the server
     node server.js

-    gulp